Azure-Samples/azure-search-java-samples/search-java-indexer-demo/README.md

 ## Key concepts

 The app specifies a number of domain classes whose structure mirrors the index defined in `index.json`.
-This index shows the use of complex types in Azure Search, such as the `Address` and `Room` types.
+This index shows the use of complex types in Azure Cognitive Search, such as the `Address` and `Room` types.

-The `SearchServiceHelper` class defines methods that help querying Azure Search.
+The `SearchServiceHelper` class defines methods that help querying a search index.
 The `SearchServiceClient` uses these methods to accomplish the various tasks -- creating the index and indexer, indexing the documents and blocking until the indexing is complete, and querying the resulting index.

 ## Next steps

-You can learn more about Azure Search on the [official documentation site](https://docs.microsoft.com/azure/search).
+You can learn more about Azure Cognitive Search on the [official documentation site](https://docs.microsoft.com/azure/search).